-- Whether it would be beneficial to implement a new master sign plan as whole rather than an amendment to existing regulation. - How the master sign plan may be viewed as a preliminary or proactive decision that could increase commercialization within the area. - The timeline of final implementation of a master sign plan, and how its long timeline means these changes won't be made immediately. - Creating uniform regulation for the town may be beneficial to residents and consumers, as it creates a certain recognizable look to the town.

-- Whether it should be included that the community standards director can make changes to master sign plan.
+- Whether it would be beneficial to implement a new master sign plan as whole rather than an amendment to existing regulation. - The timeline of final implementation of a master sign plan, and how its long timeline means these changes won't be made immediately. - Creating uniform regulation for the town may be beneficial to residents and consumers, as it creates a certain recognizable look to the town. - Whether it should be included that the Town Council can make changes to master sign plan.